andrgv/taaranator_rpi/README.md

 ./setup.sh
 ```

-This updates the system, downloads the necessary python libraries, enables I2C and SSH, and finally sets the main.py to be run forever using taaranator.service.
+This updates the system, downloads the necessary python libraries, enables SPI and SSH, and finally sets the main.py to be run forever using taaranator.service.
 It is a configuration file that systemd, Linux's start-up manager, will use.
 If a different directory or user clones it, the service file should be edited.